freedom27/MjpegStreamingKit/README.md

 }
 ```

-These two methods are completely optionals hence you are free to ignore them
+These two properties are completely optionals hence you are free to ignore them

 ## Authentication
 If when attempting to connect MjpegStreamingController receive an authentication challenge it will try to handle it in different ways depending on the authentication type and if the authenticationHandler is set: